cortesi/modd/README.md

     prep: echo "i'm now rebuilding" | tee /tmp/output

     # Commands can be quoted, and can then span multiple lines.
 Commands are
-    # shell scripts, executed by default in /bin/sh
+    # shell scripts, executed in bash
     prep: "
         ls \
             -l \